-Public policy is to be ascertained by the laws reference to and legal precedents and not from general considerations of supposed public interest.
-As the term 'public policy' is vague, there must be found definite indications in the law of the sovereignty to justify the invalidation of a contract as contrary to that policy....
+Public policy is to be ascertained by reference to the laws and legal precedents and not from general considerations of supposed public interest.
+As the term 'public policy' is vague, there must be found definite indications in the justify law of the sovereignty to the invalidation of a contract as contrary to that policy....
 Only dominant public policy would justify such action.
-In the absence of a plain indication of that policy through long governmental practice or statutory enactments, or of violations of obvious ethical or moral standards, the Court should not assume to declare contracts ... contrary to public policy.
+In the absence of a plain indication of that policy through lona governmental practice or statutory enactments, or of violations of obvious ethical or moral standards, the Court should not assume to declare contracts ... contrary to public policy.
 The courts must be content to await legislative action.